 Lewiston Queenston Bridge Noise Barrier Wall

 Oakgrove Construction, Inc. Corporation (Oakgrove) was engaged to rehabilitate the Lewiston-Queenston Bridge and part of its contract required the design and installation of a sound barrier along the approach to the bridge on the U.S. side.
-Oakgrove engaged MMCE to design the sound barrier foundations.
+Oakgrove engaged McMahon & Mann to design the sound barrier foundations.

-MMCE designed the sound barrier with concrete posts and panels.
+We designed the sound barrier with concrete posts and panels.
 The foundations are drilled shafts extending into the rubble fill.
-MMCE used the computer program LPILE to estimate lateral deflections of the foundations.
+We used the computer program LPILE to estimate lateral deflections of the foundations.

 The 704-foot long wall ranges from 12.5 to 14.5 feet high.